-80 American artists are writing messages in the skies above ICE detention centers
+80 artists wrote messages in the skies above ICE detention centers

 The messaging is "a poetic act that stays in the sky -- if the wind is behaving -- for up to 10 minutes," Cassils said.
 However the project will be extended via an augmented reality app that shows the messages virtually.

-Over the South Texas ICE Processing Center, which has a unit for transgender women, Zachary Drucker, a consultant on "Transparent," chose the Spanish phrase "Nosotras te vemos," (We see you), a reference to the proclamation from former attorney general Loretta Lynch to the transgender community in 2016. "(It's) the feminine version of the phrase, a subtle way of recognizing one femme to another," said Drucker, who is trans, in an email.
+Over the South Texas ICE Processing Center, which has a unit for transgender women, Zackary Drucker, a consultant on "Transparent," chose the Spanish phrase "Nosotras te vemos," (We see you), a reference to the proclamation from former attorney general Loretta Lynch to the transgender community in 2016. "(It's) the feminine version of the phrase, a subtle way of recognizing one femme to another," said Drucker, who is trans, in an email.
 "I want to convey a message of unity to the transgender women and to all the people living in forced detention."

-Along the US-Mexico border, at the Laredo Juarez-Lincoln Port of Entry, viewers will be able to hear from detainees themselves.
-Artist Devon Tsuno's message is the phone number 956-701-0149; when called, it will play the written correspondence of immigrants who have been kept in custody. "(Tsuno) used this platform to literally amplify the voices of people that are in detention."
+Along the US-Mexico border, at the Laredo Juarez-Lincoln Port of Entry, viewers could hear from detainees themselves.
+Artist Devon Tsuno's message was the phone number 956-701-0149; when called, it played the written correspondence of immigrants who have been kept in custody. "(Tsuno) used this platform to literally amplify the voices of people that are in detention."
 Esparza said.

 Landmarks related to immigration are included as well.
-Over Ellis Island in New York, where the Statue of Liberty raises her torch, Dread Scott's message will be a name: Carlos Ernesto Escobar Mejia, an immigrant who died in an ICE facility from the coronavirus, in May.
+Over Ellis Island in New York, where the Statue of Liberty raises her torch, Dread Scott's message was a name: Carlos Ernesto Escobar Mejia, an immigrant who died in an ICE facility from the coronavirus, in May.
 The statue is "a symbol of freedom," Scott said over email.
 "It is important to have a message that is dissonant with that image."

 The company flying the planes is the Skytypers Air Show Team, who come together in a planned formation, ensuring the smoke released from each plane combines to form a message.

-"Skytyping is a methodology for delivering proud country messages on the Fourth of July," Cassils said. "(We are delivering) these different kinds of sentiments that bring into question where we're at as a country in this moment and what it means to be an American.
+"Skytyping is a methodology for delivering proud country messages on the Fourth of July," Cassils said. "(We delivered) these different kinds of sentiments that bring into question where we're at as a country in this moment and what it means to be an American.
 "This is not a dissenting artwork; this is actually a very patriotic artwork."

+The article has been updated to reflect that not all artists involved in the "In Plain Sight" project are American.